Somersham Duke of Marlborough

 This 15th century inn was, of late, mainly used as a restaurant at weekends but was still also used as a village local at times.

-The pub closed after xmas 2014 as the current owners are retiring.
+The pub closed after xmas 2014, as the current owners have retired.
 The village is hoping to buy the building to run it as a community asset.
 See Save the Duke for more information if you'd like to get involved.

 On October 27th it was announced that the campaign has raised enough money to buy the pub and their offer on the building has been accepted.
 However, they still need to raise more money in order to get it in a suitable state to reopen.